xtreme-mc/Discord-Bot/README.md

    DISCORD_TOKEN=your_token_here
    ```

+> [!IMPORTANT]

+> Keep your .env file secure and never share your Discord token publicly.

 ## Usage
 1. **Run the bot**:
    ```sh
    main.py
    ```

+> [!NOTE]

+> Ensure your .env file is properly configured before running the bot.

 2. **Commands**:
    - `!clear`: Clears  a specified number of messages.